Crab Rangoon Recipe

 crab rangoon on a plate with dipping sauce

-• Wonton wrappers – Found in the refrigerated section.
-Keep them covered with a damp towel while working.
+• Wonton Wrappers-Keep them covered with a damp towel while working.
+They dry out fast, and dry wrappers get dramatic.

 CRAB RANGOONS